PacificBiosciences/SVTopo/docs/result_interpretation.md

 ### Balanced inverted translocation
 ![balanced-inv](imgs/translocation.png)
-This example shows an inverted translocationh of a 3 kbp sequence from chr12 to chr10.
+This example shows an inverted translocation of a 3 kbp sequence from chr12 to chr10.
 The double line in the `Reference path` chain plot shows the chromosomal transition.